This is where we get to the deeper end of the pool.

 So let’s do this.
-We can all agree on this vision of ours — it’s a strict subset of Buddhism, of course, as I’m just a person that read about it on the internet (and listened to podcasts, and read a few books) — but it is there, and I’ve carved it out and I find it intrinsically useful.
-And if more people adopt it, the world might improve at a better rate than it does now.
-More people working to help others could clearly make for a better world.
+We can all agree on Flancia — it’s a strict subset of Buddhism, but it is there, and I’ve found it while reading about it in the internet.
+And if more people adopt it, the world is going to improve at a better rate.
+More people working to help others clearly makes for a better world.
 How does the world improve?
 Someone has to make it better.
 Sure, the world itself has material limits — we cannot just create an utopia from thin air.
 But the world itself — us, the whole of humanity, as it can communicate over the internet — can agree to work towards the betterment of the world.
-And whoever is part of our movement tries to think about these issues, all of us according to our own faculties and experiences, and we discuss possible ways of making the world better through the internet.
+And whoever is part of Flancia tries to think about these issues, all of us according to our own faculties and experiences, and we discuss possible ways of making the world better through the internet.
 We designate an Agora, or we build one, and then we get to work.

-If we all agree to do this, we could get to my utopia.
+If we all agree to do this, we could get to my utopia, or a better one.
 I call my utopia, guess what, Flancia.
 You can call yours whatever you want — it’s your prerogative.
 But you should think about one.
-We could get to yours, instead — or too.

 Places are the set of things that can be true in a set of material realities according to what we choose to believe.
 Places and beliefs are complementary; our existence is places, beliefs, and the thoughts that we carry with us.
 Some places start like a belief and then eventually become actual places, once the world catches up.
 You need to think of the place you want to live in, have a good place of your own.
 You need one because what you do in life is exercise your free will to get there.
 Get to yours; it can be as different from mine as you want.
 It can bear no resemblance at all.
 I don’t claim to be right; I could get everything wrong, and still be right, because what I assert is not that my ideas are good but that we should all share them, write them down, and have conversations with each other.
 In Flancia.